People for Peace, Justice, and

 to the inhabitants of a district of Baghdad.
 For Sgt.
 Brian Turner — Third Brigade, Second Infantry Division,

-is dedicated to a recent visitor to PPJH who is himself a poet.
-(2/17/05)
+is dedicated to a visitor to PPJH who is now a well-known poet.

 Karen Konrad, "Winter at